mitdbg/datascienceclass/lab_6/README.md

 ## 4. The Battle for Arrakis

 ### Spark (30 pts)
 Before you and your Fremen warriors can leave to destroy the Spice fields of Arrakis, you decide it would be a good idea to read up on the planet's history.
-Unfortunately, your warriors are not great readers and are in a rush to leave, so you decide to create a condensed summary of the history for them.
+Unfortunately, your Fedaykin warriors are not great readers and are in a rush to leave, so you decide to create a condensed summary of the history for them.

 **Task 1** Fill in the blanks in `spark-code/Task1.py` which is Spark program that outputs the top-100 most frequent words in Dune novel series by Frank Herbert using [Spark's RDD APIs](https://spark.apache.org/docs/latest/rdd-programming-guide.html#rdd-operations).